Learn About the Family Style Restaurant Concept

-- Applebee’s Neighborhood Grill and Bar– As the name implies, their menu focuses on classic America food including their signature menu item Riblets.
+- Applebee’s Neighborhood Grill and Bar– As the name implies, their menu focuses on classic American food, including their signature menu item Riblets.

-- On the Border Mexican Grill and Cantina– Essentially the Tex-Mex version of Applebees, featuring tableside service, where servers whip up fresh guacamole for customers.
+- On the Border Mexican Grill and Cantina – It is essentially the Tex-Mex version of Applebees, featuring tableside service, where servers whip up fresh guacamole for customers.

 - LongHorn Steakhouse - Focuses on grilled entrees, including beef, chicken, and seafood.